pikachuSparkle/aws-iac-lab/aws-iac-tutorials/AWS - Terraform - Tutorial - ASG  - Manage AWS Auto Scaling Groups.md

 Visit `application_endpoint` and `lb_endpoint` with your browser.

+&&

-Next, use `cURL` to send a request to the `lb_endpoint` output, which reports the instance ID of the EC2 instance responding to your request.
+Use `cURL` to send a request to the `lb_endpoint` output, which reports the instance ID of the EC2 instance responding to your request.

 ```
 $ curl $(terraform output -raw lb_endpoint)